 What to Sell on Etsy?

 If you’re thinking of starting up a store, you know what you’d like to sell already.
 But, not everything is a good fit for Etsy.
-Here are some tips to help you decide if your items will sell like hot cakes.
+Here are some tips to help you decide things to sell on etsy

 - Is your product unique?